Raja-M/Java/src/javalang/essentialjavaclasses/concurrency/README.md

 for (int i = 0; i < inputs.length; i++) {
     heavyCrunch(inputs[i]);
     if (Thread.interrupted()) {
-        // We've been interrupted: no more crunching. return;
+        // We've been interrupted: no more crunching.... return;
  }
  }